-In collaboration with the Gotlieb Center, BU's Creative Writing Program is proud to present a Robert Lowell Memorial Poetry Reading by Pultizer Prize-winning poet Rita Dove and recent BU alum Duy Doan, with an introduction by Robert Pinsky.
+In collaboration with the Gotlieb Center, BU's Creative Writing Program is proud to present a Robert Lowell Memorial Poetry Reading by Prize-Winning Poet Jane Hirshfield and recent BU alum Natasha Hakimi, with an introduction by Robert Pinsky.

 Reading followed by book signing and dessert reception.
 Free and open to the public.

 Student Discovery Seminar - Jazz in the Archives